-Located in the town of Elko and serving approximately 3,900 students online and on campus, GBC offers a combination of certificates and associate and baccalaureate degrees in a variety of technological and professional fields.
+Located in the town of Elko and serving approximately 4,500 students online and on campuses and centers across 86,500 square miles, two time zones, and ten of Nevada's largest counties, GBC offers a combination of certificates and associate and baccalaureate degrees in a variety of technological and professional fields.
+GBC fosters a college climate of mutual trust, tolerance, and informed discourse and is a safe space to explore new ideas and perspectives with opportunities for students to grow, learn and be successful in a friendly, supportive campus environment.
 Read more here: gbcnv.edu